Common Reading Resource Guide

 How do I teach non-fiction?

 The Common Reading Experience provides students and teachers in all disciplines a chance to interact with a shared text.
 Critical analysis of texts may feel like foreign territory to some teachers; however, analysis is a skill that is useful in all areas of education and beyond and can be approached in ways with which teachers are comfortable.
-Writing classes use the common reading text as the basis of a major project, but work with the book in other classes does not need to be so in-depth or take up entire class periods.
+Writing classes use the Common Reading Text as the basis of a major project, but work with the book in other classes does not need to be so in-depth or take up entire class periods.
 Try to implement short in-class discussions, homework assignments, response papers, or journal writings using the themes and prompts listed in this guide.
-Or ask students to examine the choices Nezhukumatahil makes as a writer (style, structure, dialect, dialogue, etc.) and how they impact us as readers.
-Remember that you can concentrate on a few narratives that relate specifically to the themes of your course.
+Or ask students to examine the choices Isay makes as an editor and how they impact us as readers.
+Remember that you can concentrate on a few stories that relate specifically to the themes of your course.
 This resource guide should provide starting points for discussions, homework, and/or writing assignments that will challenge students.

 How do I encourage students to read?

-Preview World of Wonders with students.
+Preview Callings with students.
 Introduce the book during class.
 Explain how the book will be used in the course and how it will help students meet learning outcomes.
 Share your own excitement about the book, perhaps describing some favorite passages, events, or people.

 Help students understand the depth of reading required.
 Display a passage, and model critical reading strategies such as text annotation and marginalia.